CNL Vanguard Award

 • Demonstrate clinical leadership or professional leadership in developing the CNL skill set through innovative education or academic-practice partnerships

-• Serve as a role model of professional practice contributing positively to the professional environment
+• Serve as a role model contributing positively to the professional practice environment

 • Promote change or collaboration within the system to improve quality of patient care